 Given the significant imbalance between positive and negative samples in our dataset, directly applying oversampling may not enhance classifier performance.
 Therefore, we further adopted a dataset block constructure for oversampling.
 This approach combines the advantages of undersampling and oversampling techniques, mitigating information loss and overfitting to some extent.
 Additionally, we performed oversampling multiple times on each data block instead of directly oversampling and balancing the entire dataset.
 This allows the classifier to better learn the boundaries between positive and negative samples.

+3.2 ablation study

 To examine the impact of data blocks on classifier performance, we conducted ablation experiments excluding the use of data blocks.
 Specifically, the original dataset comprises 26,304 negative samples and 92 positive samples.
 After allocating 80% of the samples to the training set, there are still 21,044 negative samples and 74 positive samples.
 We employed SMOTE and trained generators to generate 20,907 synthetic positive samples based on the original data, ensuring a balanced positive-to-negative sample ratio for the entire dataset.
 Subsequently, we employed the same method for classifier training and testing.

 It is important to note that since the training samples are not trained in blocks, each classifier will ultimately only receive one model file.
 To maintain experimental control over variables, we continued to employ the block testing mode during testing while maintaining consistent scoring standards.